My-Freelance-Space/Spin-Wheel-Web-Application/README.md

 - Modify the `Options` sheet to change the available spin options and their probabilities.
 Changes will be reflected in real-time.
 - Adjust the UI by editing the HTML and CSS in `Index.html`.
-- Customize the spin animation duration by modifying the `SPIN_DURATION` constant in the JavaScript code.
+- Adjust the spin duration using the "Set Spin Time" button or by modifying the `SPIN_DURATION` variable in the JavaScript code.
 - Adjust the update interval by changing the `setInterval` duration in the `startBackgroundUpdate` function.

 ## Troubleshooting